grulicht/terraform-provider-portainer/docs/resources/edge_stack.md

 ---

 ## Lifecycle & Behavior

-Custom templates are created once and cannot be updated (they're immutable in Portainer).
-To change, destroy and recreate.

 - To delete a custom teplate:
 ```hcl
 terraform destroy
 ```

-- To update a templat, change any of the attributes and re-apply:
+- To update a template, change any of the attributes and re-apply:
 ```hcl
 terraform apply
 ```